File Explorer no Gallery

 3. Navigate to the following path:

-Registry delete Gallery on File Explorer
+Registry remove Gallery from File Explorer

 Once you complete the steps, the Gallery page will no longer appear on the left navigation pane the next time you relaunch File Explorer.

-If you want to revert the changes, you can use the same instructions, but on step 3, right-click the “NameSpace_41040327,” select New, choose the Key option, name it {e88865ea-0e1c-4e20-9aa6-edcd0212c87c}, and press Enter.
-Inside the new key, right-click the default String, set its value to {e88865ea-0e1c-4e20-9aa6-edcd0212c87c}, and click the “OK” button.
+If you want to revert the changes, you can use the same instructions, but on step 4, right-click the {e88865ea-0e1c-4e20-9aa6-edcd0212c87c} key and choose the “Delete” option.

 Do you use this image viewer or plan to remove it?
 Share your thoughts, and let me know if this worked for you.